tariqs26/data-structures-and-algorithms/README.md

 # Data Structures

-A collection of data structures implemented in TypeScript, with tests using node's built-in `test` and `assert` modules.
+Data structure implementations in TypeScript, with tests using node's built-in `test` and `assert` modules.

 ## Data Structures